 Benefits of Corrosion Control Treatment

-In Portland, the main source of lead in water is corrosion (wearing away) of household plumbing.
+In Portland, the main source of lead in water is corrosion (wearing away) of home plumbing.
 Lead is rarely found in our source waters, and we have no known lead service lines in the water system.
 However, when homes and buildings have lead in their plumbing and fixtures, lead can dissolve into the water.
 To reduce exposure to lead at the tap, we’ve been providing corrosion control treatment since 1997.
-Additional improvements are now underway to further reduce lead in drinking water.
+Additional improvements are underway to further reduce lead in drinking water.
 These improvements will benefit customers by:

 - Making our water less corrosive to lead and other metals found in home and building plumbing